Take a stroll through Tom’s Midnight Garden, clamber around the restless landscape, relax with a picnic and find your wild side down by the river!

 Play and skate area

-- Relocated play area with rolling, playable landscape with natural features and a blend of new and old favourite equipment.
+- Relocated play area with rolling, playable landscape with natural features.

 - It seems the village has a soft spot for the red horse, we will find a new home for him on the Rec!